How Can We Help?

 • Counseling and therapy such as music or hippotherapy

-To be eligible for CLTS, a child also needs to be eligible for Medicaid.
-CLTS guidelines also state that the child may be eligible if he or she has a significant disability and is living at home, or foster care, and is under age 22.
-A child’s eligibility is based on his or her functional limitations, so eligibility for the program can be considered without a formal medical diagnosis.
+To be eligible for CLTS, a child needs to be eligible for Medicaid.
+As part of program enrollment, your county will assist you in identifying the best fit Medicaid program.
+CLTS guidelines also state the child may be eligible if they have a significant disability and are living at home or foster care, and under the age 22.

 Getting Started with Enrollment in the CLTS Program

 The CLTS Program is administered by County Waiver Agencies, so families will work directly with agency staff.
-To start the enrollment process, contact your local agency using this link dhs.wisconsin.gov/clts/contact.htm.
-Their staff complete intake, application and eligibility determination.
+To start the enrollment process, contact your local agency – dhs.wisconsin.gov/clts/apply.htm.

-A tool called a functional screen will be used to determine your child’s eligibility for CLTS.
-The tool collects information on your child’s health, need for support and their ability play and interact with others.
+A tool called a Functional Screen is used to determine if a child meets the level of care needed to be eligible for CLTS.
+It collects information on a child’s health, need for support, and ability to play and interact with others.

-As the parent or family member, your input and insights are an important part of the process.
+As parents or family member, your input and insights are an important part of the process.
 Try to be as realistic as possible about your child’s needs and abilities.
-This is not the time to overstate what they can or might be able to do.
-It’s a time to think about what you or other adults in their life do to support them, even on the most difficult or challenging day.
+This is not the time to overstate what they can or may be able to do.
+It’s a time to think about what you or other adults in their life do to support them, even on the most difficult or challenging days.

-If your child is found to be not eligible for CLTS, think about the details that might have been missed or the limitations and care needs that may not have been explained to the screener.
-Most often, these are the reasons children who should qualify, might not.
-You can ask to review the functional screen with the screener and ask for a second review by the agency.
-If you disagree with the result, you can file an appeal to ask for a formal review.
+If your child is found to be not eligible, think about the details that might have been overlooked or the limitations and care needs that may not have been explained to the screener.
+Most often, this forgotten information is the reason why children who should qualify may not.
+You can ask to review the functional screen with the screener and a second review by the agency.
+If you disagree with the result, you can also file an appeal to have a formal review – see CLTS factsheet on appealing denials.

-You will receive a letter from your county saying your child is eligible and the anticipated date to be enrolled in CLTS.
-A SSC will be assigned to your child and he or she will then meet with your family to get to know your child’s needs and challenges.
-The SSC will partner with you to create an Individual Service Plan (ISP).
-This annual plan documents the services to be provided including those that CLTS will pay for each year.
-Learn more about this process in Fact Sheet #4 in this series, What to Expect After a Child is Determined Eligible.
+If you receive a letter saying your child is eligible, it will include the anticipated date to be enrolled in CLTS.
+A Support and Service Coordinator will be assigned to your family and their first meeting with you will be to get to know your family and your child.
+They will partner with you to create an Individual Service Plan (ISP).
+This annual plan documents the goals you have for your child and outlines the services the Support and Service Coordinator can provide to support them in reaching these goals.
+Learn more – What to Expect After a Child is Determined Eligible.

-There may be a Parental Payment fee for participating, for families who have incomes above 330% of the Federal Poverty Level.
-The annual fee depends on your income and the overall cost of your child’s ISP.
-Your SSC will let you know if you have a Parental Payment due and your family will receive a bill from the county.
+There may be a Parental Payment fee for some families.
+The annual fee depends on your income, family size and the overall cost of your child’s plan.
+Your Service Coordinator will let you know if you have a payment due, and your family will be billed by the county.

-If you want to appeal a denial, the best place to start is to work directly with your child’s SSC and/or their supervisor.
-Families have told us they have the best chance for success in navigating differences when they keep the conversation focused on the problem to be solved (keeping your child from leaving your yard) and less on a specific requested item (a fence).
-Remember, every item that’s approved must support the stated goal or desired outcome for your child.
+There may be times when the CLTS Program does not approve a requested item or service, or they approve something you feel is less suitable than you requested.
+You have the right to appeal the denial.
+The best place to start is to work directly with your child’s Support and Service Coordinator and their supervisor.
+Families have told us they have found the best chance for success in navigating differences when they kept the conversation focused on the problem to be solved.
+For example, focusing the conversation on keeping your child from leaving the yard and less on a specific requested item (a fence).
+Remember, every item that’s approved must support the stated goal or desired outcome for your child from the ISP.

-If working with your SSC and agency supervisor fails, you can also complete the county’s grievance process and/or seek an appeal by requesting a fair hearing with the State Division of Hearings and Appeals.
-Learn about Fair Hearings in Fact Sheet # 8, Appealing a Denial.
+If working with your Support and Service Coordinator and agency supervisor fails, you can also complete the county’s grievance process or seek an appeal by requesting a Fair Hearing with the State Division of Hearings and Appeals.
+Learn more: Appealing a Denial.

 INFORMATION AND RESOURCES